coderars/webpack-eleventy-img-loader/README.md

 >ℹ *For remote images `[oldname]` holds the name of the `fetch-file`, not the one found(?) in the url.
 Read more about [fetching remote images](#fetching-remote-images) using `.fetch` files.*

-**Important: Do not use extension, path, subdir, or any other webpack specific placeholders here!
+>⚠ **Do not use extension, path, subdir, or any other webpack specific placeholders here!
 Extension is generated automatically based on the mime type of the output file.**

 ### `fetchFileExt`
 ### `beforeFetch`